Russia's indefinite closure of Nord Stream 1 triggers another price spike

 If the EU fails to curb consumption in a planned way, the result could be blackouts and further spikes in energy costs this winter.
 This could trigger further unrest among the public, already greatly disconcerted by soaring energy bills.

 Protests against the energy crisis are sweeping Europe.
-On September 3, an estimated 70,000 people took to the streets of Prague to demand that the ruling coalition do more to control energy costs, and the protestors also voiced opposition to both Nato and EU, viewing the present situation as a consequence of Western sanctions against Russia.
-Germany is bracing for similar unrest.
-There were also protests in Cologne over the weekend when tens of thousands of pro-Russia demonstrators marched to protest the rising cost of living and called for an end to Berlin’s support of Ukraine.
+On September 3, an estimated 70,000 people took to the streets of Prague to demand that the ruling coalition do more to control energy costs, and the protesters also voiced opposition to both Nato and EU, viewing the present situation as a consequence of Western sanctions against Russia.
+Germany is bracing itself for similar unrest.
+There were also protests in Cologne over the weekend when tens of thousands of pro-Russia demonstrators marched to complain about the rising cost of living and called for an end to Berlin’s support of Ukraine.
 Polls show most Germans are dissatisfied with Chancellor Olaf Scholz’s government.

 This is of course the outcome that Russian President Vladimir Putin desired.
 A wave of outrage against Russia’s invasion and sympathy towards Ukraine swept Europe earlier this year.
 But by throttling energy supply to Europe, Moscow is pressing European leaders to make concessions in the Ukraine conflict, or risk being ousted in elections by an increasingly bitter public.
 Some governments have tried to quell the anger by introducing caps on energy prices to the public, but there is a limit to how much support can be maintained against the damage that the energy crisis is inflicting to economies and government budgets.

-Europe has already spent an estimated $278bn in support and relief measures as a result of the war but that cost is expected to more than double as the weather gets colder.
+Europe has already spent an estimated $278bn in support and relief measures as a result of the war, but that cost is expected to more than double as the weather gets colder.
 Italy is one of the most exposed to Russian energy of all the European countries and the economic minister said at the weekend that Rome has already spent €54bn on relief but expects that sum to rise to €100bn by the end of the year, with more spending to come in the first half of next year.